Estimating within-cluster and between-cluster spillover effects in randomized saturation designs: Theoretical properties

-\begin{assumption}[Bounded order of dependence] The exposure mappings $(A_i, S_i, H_i)$ satisfy a bounded dependence condition: for any two units $i$ and $j$ with graph distance greater than $m$, the random vectors $(A_i, S_i, H_i)$ and $(A_j, S_j, H_j)$ are independent.
-The constant $m < \infty$ is the order of dependence. \end{assumption} Assumption \ref{ass:dependence} describes how far dependence can propagate in the interference structure.
-It requires that units sufficiently far apart in the network behave independently, which is another key requirement for applying the dependency graph central limit theorems.
-Intuitively, the dependence induced by randomization does not extend indefinitely: units outside each other's $m$-step neighborhoods cannot influence each other's exposure conditions.
-In our empirical setting, the bounded dependence assumption holds with $m = 2$ because each village's exposure depends only on its own sublocation and immediate neighbors, and any units separated by two or more steps behave independently conditional on the randomization.
+\begin{assumption}[Bounded order of dependence] The definition of exposure mappings $d_i(\ba)$ satisfies a bounded dependence condition: there exists a positive integer $m$, such that the form $d_i(\ba)$ only depends on the treatment status $a_j$ for village $j$ within distance $m$ of village $i$ on the village network graph $\cB$. \end{assumption} Assumption \ref{ass:dependence} describes how far dependence can propagate in the interference structure.
+It implies that units sufficiently far apart in the network behave independently, which is another key requirement for applying the dependency graph central limit theorems.
+Intuitively, the dependence induced by randomization does not extend indefinitely: units outside each other's $2m$-step neighborhoods cannot influence each other's exposure conditions.
+In our empirical setting, the bounded dependence assumption holds with $m = 1$ because each village's exposure depends only on its own sublocation and immediate neighbors, and any units separated by two or more steps behave independently conditional on the randomization.

 Under these assumptions, we provide the asymptotic covariances and establish the asymptotic results for our policy-specific estimators in the following two subsections.